 - All payments are to be contactless and we have streamlined our check-in and check-out procedures.

 - Guest key cards are sanitized immediately after checkout.

 - For now, we have discontinued the buffet breakfast for hostel guests.

 - We have increasingly targeted our offerings toward the local population and those traveling within short distances.
-We are offering meals and beverages in a safe and spacious areas.
+We are offering meals and beverages in a safe and spacious indoor and outdoor social space.

 We will continue to be guided by the latest health and government advice and will make changes to our policies and procedures as required.